ijnrghjkdsmigywneig203/Instagram-AIO/README.md

 # Instagram-AIO
-Manage your instagram accounts effortlessely with Gramify and without the risk of your accounts being banned.
+Manage your instagram accounts effortlessely with Gramify and without the risk of your accounts being banned

 # How to use
 * Install python from https://python.org and add it to path